HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 Quick, simple, painless.
-His hand moves with precision, as his eyes tracks Serena with ice cold determination- and uncontrollably moves up and meets her eyes.
+His hand moves with precision, as his eyes tracks Serena with ice cold determination- the same cold determination that keeps him alive and motivated over all those years, as he stares Serena in her eyes.
 Her crystal clear eyes.

 *So clear, so innocent, so vulnerable…*